AgileEhsan/mess/README.md

 ### Install

 For once things will be a bit more complicated for MacOS users since the version of MAME used is actually called [SDLMAME](http://rbelmont.mameworld.info/?page_id=163), and in order to run it, you need the [SDL 2.0](http://www.libsdl.org/) framework installed.
-This can be achieved easily following [this](http://youtu.be/K6xyO-poAZU) tutorial.
+This can be achieved easily by following [this](http://youtu.be/K6xyO-poAZU) tutorial.
+Although the guy is showing for SDL 1.2, the process is the same with 2.0.
 On **Windows** there is nothing to do.

 ### Launch